 Dartmouth Educational Loan Corporation (DELC) provides need-based loans for students beyond that available from federal loan funds.
 The variable interest rate is reset annually.
 In 2011-12 the rate is 6.8%.
 Loans are cosigned by parents and students.
 Interest accrues from the date of borrowing, but payments of principal will not begin until three months after students have left Dartmouth.
 A credit check is required.

-Foreign Student Loans are loans awarded to undergraduate international students from Dartmouth College funds and are based solely on need.
+Dartmouth Student Loans for non-U.S. citizens are loans awarded to undergraduate international or undocumented students from Dartmouth College funds and are based solely on need.
 The interest rate is 7%, and the repayment terms are the same as described below for Federal Perkins loans.

 Perkins Loans are need-based federal loans and are awarded to the neediest students at Dartmouth.
 Federal regulations limit these loans to $5,500 per year and $27,500 for the undergraduate career.
 No interest accrues and no repayment is expected while a student is enrolled in an institution of higher education at least half-time and for nine months thereafter.
 Repayment of principal then begins and interest is charged at the rate of 5%.
 The minimum monthly repayment is $50 and the maximum repayment period is 10 years.